Browsed by

 =&0=&

-The Bible Completely Equips Us and Does Not Need to Be Supplemented
+The Bible Completely Equips Us & Doesn’t Need Supplements

-The Bible Completely Equips Us and Does Not Need to Be Supplemented
+The Bible Completely Equips Us & Doesn’t Need Supplements

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
 (2 Tim 3:16-17) The Bible completely equips Christians because it is the only divinely inspired writing.